groovy-tutorial/groovy-tutorial/manuscript/10/10_10_OtherTopics.md

 ## Type Checking

 Groovy doesn't check data types at compile time.
-Thinking of Groovy as a dynamic language helps you see why this may be the case - variables could be changing types as they move through the system and my code can use approaches such as [duck typing](https://en.wikipedia.org/wiki/Duck_typing) to focus on behaviours rather than tasks.
+Thinking of Groovy as a dynamic language helps you see why this may be the case - variables could be changing types as they move through the system and my code can use approaches such as [duck typing](https://en.wikipedia.org/wiki/Duck_typing) to focus on behaviours rather than types.
 However, you may want to be specific about types and catch incorrect type allocations at compile time.

 Consider the following code: